distributed-text-services/specifications/Entry.md

 ## Vocabulary

-- Collection : an identifiable aggregation of digital textual resources which has meaning in a specific research context.
+- *Collection* : an identifiable aggregation of digital resources which has meaning in a specific research context.
+Resources may be virtual or real.

-- Readable Collection : a Collection which represents an aggregation of readable text passages
+- *Readable Collection* : a specific type of *Collection* which represents an aggregation of readable text passages (e.g. a structured text)

-- Reference : Identifier of a citable node inside a readable collection
+- *Reference* : Identifier of a citable node inside a *Readable Collection* (aka text)

 ## Media Types

-The media type for DTS is JSON-LD, using Hydra conventions [http://www.hydra-cg.com](http://www.hydra-cg.com).
+The Collection and Navigation endpoints of the DTS API output LD+JSON adhering to Hydra conventions [http://www.hydra-cg.com](http://www.hydra-cg.com).
 The `@id` of any resource can be any URI, which may be a URL or a URI.

-Document content can be in any media type, including TEI, HTML, PDF, syntax trees, or image formats.
-Although, Document API **must support** the TEI Mediatype (`application/tei+xml`)
+The Document endpoint of the DTS API __must__ be able to return application/tei+xml.
+Implementers of the API may return additional media-types for document content, including, HTML, PDF, syntax trees, or image formats.

 ## HTTP Status Codes